HGustavs/LenaSYS/README.md

 #### CONGRATULATIONS!

 ## 10. Handling possible remaining errors
 If LenaSYS is still not functional, possible errors may be found in \apache2\logs.
 It is very possible that the installer promts you to change upload_max_filesize in ini.php.
-Make sure that the webserver is restarted after any chagnes to php.ini.
-Another issue commonly encoutnered is ": PHP Fatal error: Uncaught PDOException:could not find driver...".
-To solve this, enble the following drivers in the ini.php file by uncommenting them: php_pdo.dll, php_pdo_mysql.dll, php_pdo_odbc.dll and php_pdo_sqlite.dll.
+Make sure that the webserver is restarted after any changes to php.ini.
+Another issue commonly encountered is ": PHP Fatal error: Uncaught PDOException:could not find driver...".
+To solve this, enbale the following drivers in the ini.php file by uncommenting them: php_pdo.dll, php_pdo_mysql.dll, php_pdo_odbc.dll and php_pdo_sqlite.dll.

 # Push notifications installation